knt5/shape-3d/README.md

 public/shapes/*.json
 ```

-Shapes such as these are able to make by [image-to-shape](https://github.com/knt5/image-to-shape) from any images.
+Shape files are able to be made by [image-to-shape](https://github.com/knt5/image-to-shape) from image files.

 ### Textures